 Is It Too Late?
 Absolutely NOT!

 Under current California law, parents can legally protect their homes and still qualify for Medi-Cal, BUT THEY MUST ACT SOON.
 The Medi-Cal rules must and will change.
 Once California implements the Federal guidelines, people will have to tap into their home equity in the form of a reverse mortgage to pay for long-term care.

 That’s why making sure to plan for the future is so important, through creating estate planning and asset protection documents with languages to ensure your appointed agents can plan for your future in the event you become incapacitated.

-Families no longer need to exhaust their hard worked savings, and because of the change in federal laws, almost anyone can qualify under Medi-Cal’s eligibility tests, making Medi-Cal planning and Asset Protection through an attorney completely legal.
+Families no longer need to exhaust their hard-earned savings, and because of the change in federal laws, almost anyone can qualify under Medi-Cal’s eligibility tests, making Medi-Cal planning and Asset Protection through an attorney completely legal.
 The decision to make the choice of hiring a law firm to handle your family’s affairs should be made with every aspect in mind.
 This content is offered for informational purposes only and is not intended to serve as legal advice.
-Consult one of our attorneys to receive advice about your specific case by calling ✆ 1-800-403-6078 or (855) 353-3752 today.
+Consult one of our California Medi-Cal Planning Attorneys to receive professional advice about your specific case.

 Elder Law Services was very personable and professional!
 We recommend them to anyone who is in need of Elder Law representation.